 SD-WAN can handle a variety of connections and dynamically move traffic over the best transport available, and can provide both redundancy and much more capacity using lower-cost links.
 SD-WAN solutions are significantly cheaper than MPLS overall when time-to-installation and time-to-delivery are also considered.
 The best SD-WAN solutions offer zero-touch provisioning, allowing sites to be brought on quickly and not requiring networking or security experts to be on-site for installation.

 SD-WAN vs. MPLS: Which is Better?

-There are a handful of factors to consider before shifting an organization to an SD-WAN solution from a traditional MPLS environment.
+There are a handful of factors to consider before shifting an organization to an SD-WAN solution from a traditional MPLS configuration.
+So what is SD-WAN vs. MPLS useful for?
 Check out the table below to compare each option:

 If security is not automatically built-in, teams need add-on options

 |Internet traffic backhauled to the data center|